KTH/devops-course/contributions/feedback/amarh/README.md

 There is an issue with the clickable link for reference number 2.
 The hyperref does not include the complete domain and path, only consisting of "https://martinfowler/".

 ### Criterias
+The criterias achieved for the whole feedback task
 |                                             | Yes | No | Remarkable  |
 |-------------------------------------------- | ----|----|-------------|
 |The feedback includes both strengths and weaknesses about the task | Yes :small_orange_diamond:| No | n-a |